A Complete Guide to Packet Sniffing

 To be a good detective you need to follow your nose.
 The same can be said when tracking down cyber threats, performance issues or network outages, but do you know the smell of a bad packet?

-A packet sniffer can definitely help!
 This primer explains all you need to know about packet sniffers and packet sniffing.

 What is a Packet Sniffer?

 A Packet Sniffer is hardware or software that connects to a network to monitor, analyse, log, and capture all the network traffic.
 Historically, packet sniffers were small portable appliances that can be plugged into the network to sniff traffic on-demand if there is a suspected network issue.
-Packet sniffing can also be done using a laptop and packet sniffing software – such as WiresharkTM or tcpdump.
+Packet sniffing can also be done using a laptop and packet sniffing software – such as Wireshark® or tcpdump.

 Is packet sniffing the same as packet capture?